brannondorsey/thisisatrackingdevice/README.md

 + Access pixelated Google Street View image of locations by clicking circular waypoints
 + Use intuitive controls for rotatation, panning, and zooming of the map

-\*maps auto-zoom to view locations represented in the .gpx data file.
-This feature does not yet support
+\*maps auto-pans to view locations represented in the .gpx data file.
+This feature does not yet support auto-zooming and some values may need to bee hard coded into each sketch depending on the number of trackpoints in the .gpx file to avoid recursion errors.